cgomesu/youtube4tvh/README.md

 find live-streams and create (or update) m3u playlists.
 The m3u file follows IPTV conventions that allow a TVHeadend
-(TVH; https://github.com/tvheadend/tvheadend) server to create an IPTV network with them, and each stream is piped into TVHeadend via a Streamlink (https://streamlink.github.io/) shell script.
+(TVH; https://github.com/tvheadend/tvheadend) server to create an IPTV network with them, and each stream is piped into TVH via a Streamlink (https://streamlink.github.io/) shell script.